docusign/docusign-esign-csharp-client/README.md

 Make sure the installation is successful before running the tests.

+### Restore the packages

+In order to restore all project dependancies, open a console in test folder of the project and try using `dotnet restore` command.

+$ dotnet restore

 ### Test running

 In your Visual Studio, click Test->Run->All Tests